apache/incubator-devlake-website/docs/06-Glossary.md

 - By running the JSON in the Advanced Mode of the Configuration UI
 - By calling the API `/pipelines` endpoint manually

-However, the name Historical Runs is only used in the Configuration UI for user-friendly purposes.
+However, the name Historical Runs is only used in the Configuration UI.
 In DevLake API, they are called [pipelines](06-Glossary.md#pipelines).

 ## In Configuration UI (Advanced Mode) and API